 Then Came 2020

 Last year, 2019, we didn’t celebrate Christmas together until January.
 So early in 2020, before the pandemic lock down — before we even knew it was coming — my sisters and I spent some face-to-face time working on a joint yoga project.
 We got together at the local YMCA for a quick DIY photo shoot, and, oh hey, let’s also sing the song again to make our parents happy.

 Little did we know it would be the last time we’d all be together for the rest of the year and into the foreseeable future.

 We’ve been hanging on to this short clip for almost the entire pandemic.
 Here’s the updated version of the Holden Sisters singing Dona Nobis Pacem in our small attempt to bring forth peace, joy, harmony, and love in a world that needs all those qualities more than ever.

 May 2021 bring to you and your loved ones a mega-dose of love, peace, joy, and harmony.

-Lori Holden, mom of a teen son and a teen daughter, blogs from Denver.
+Lori Holden, mom of a teen son and a young adult daughter, writes from Denver.
 Her book, The Open-Hearted Way to Open Adoption: Helping Your Child Grow Up Whole, is available through your favorite online bookseller and makes a thoughtful anytime gift for the adoptive families in your life.
-Lori was honored as an Angel in Adoption® in 2018 by the Congressional Coalition of Adoption Institute.
+Catch episodes of Adoption: The Long View wherever you get your podcasts.